malloryhightower/Machine-Learning/README.md

 # Machine-Learning
-ML projects from the Machine Learning SMU MSDS
+ML projects for Machine Learning SMU MSDS

 These Python code files were submitted as HW/projects for the Machine Learning class in the SMU MSDS program.